ruppinlab/madhitter/README.md

 In our context, an instance is comprised of a cohort of patients, which corresponds to a collection of hitting set instances on the same universe.
 The universe is a set of genes.
 The elements of the hitting set instance for any patient are cells.
 Each cell may or may not express each gene; if the gene is expressed, then the level of expression is a numerical value.
-Thus, we say that a "gene g hits a cell c" if g has a non-zero expression value in c.
-To make the problems more biologically relevant, we typically make the expression requirement more stringent by enforcing instead that gene g hits c, if the expression of g in c is far above normal, which is parameterized as explained below.
+Thus, we say that a "gene `g` hits a cell `c`" if `g` has a non-zero expression value in `c`.
+To make the problems more biologically relevant, we typically make the expression requirement more stringent by enforcing instead that gene `g` hits `c`, if the expression of `g` in `c` is far above normal, which is parameterized as explained below.

 In the most general sense, given a cohort of instances (patients), we want to find a small target set (TS) of genes which the following properties: